RouninMedia/Reactive-SVG-Data-URIs/README.md

 # Reactive SVG Data URIs
-*An approach which enables SVG Data URIs to be reactive, just as if they were inline `<svg>` elements*
+*An approach which enables SVG Data URIs to maintain reactive presentation, just as if they were inline `<svg>` elements*

 ## Fail